farling42/fvtt-easy-regions/README.md

 ![image](https://raw.githubusercontent.com/farling42/fvtt-easy-regions/master/images/regions-custom-datalist.webp)

+**NOTE**: The electron browser which is used in the Foundry app does not provide a scrollbar in the dropdown datalist, so you will only see a list up to the height of your app window.
+In this case you can start typing the name of the scene or region to reduce the list down to all the relevant entries.

 ## Region Icons

 - Define an Icon and specify its colour and size, to be displayed in the centre of each polygon of a region.